Why is Alex Jones being sued by families of children killed in Sandy Hook massacre?

 Nearly 10 years later, the far-right conspiracy theorist’s inflammatory comments have continued to haunt him as families of the shooting victims - 20 of which were young children - seek to hold him accountable in court.

-The most recent development came on Wednesday, when he failed to appear for a deposition in a defamation lawsuit brought by the families.
+The most recent developments came this week, when he failed to appear twice for a deposition in a defamation lawsuit brought by the families.

-Mr Jones had made a last-ditch attempt to delay the questioning under oath, claiming he was too sick to attend - despite appearing on his show for four hours that day.
+Mr Jones had sought to delay the deposition, citing doctors who said he was too sick to attend despite the fact that he continued hosting his Infowars show.

-Kevin Smith, an attorney for the Infowars host, filed a motion on Monday including a seven-sentence letter from an unnamed physician who cited unnamed “medical conditions” that mean Mr Jones “is remaining at home”.

-Connecticut Superior Court Judge Barbara Bellis on Tuesday turned down the claim and ordered that the deposition go ahead as planned in Austin, Texas, on Wednesday.
+A Connecticut judge denied his motions to delay, leading lawyers for the families to call for his arrest for contempt of court after he failed to show.

 This marks the latest in a years-long legal battle between the far-right personality and the families of the victims of one of the worst mass shootings in American history.